SoftwareEngineering606/CourseEvaluationSummarizer/README.md

 # CourseEvaluationSummarizerProject

-## Contact information
+## First: Contact information

 Kangdong Yuan
 kky5082@tamu.edu
-8148528757 Please call or text me if you have any problem.
+8148528757

+### Important information, if you have any problem with environment setup, app running, or deployment.
+Please text or call me.

-## Installation and Setup guide
+## Second: Installation and Setup guide

 ### Install ruby and rails